Kernix13/markdown-cheatsheet/README.md

 There are 6 headings just like in HTML.
 Use a single hashtag for H1 and 6 hashtags for H6.
 The top title of this docuement is an H1 with a single hash, this section (Basic markdown) uses 2 hashtags, and this sub-section (Headings and paragraphs) uses 3 hashtags.

-**NOTE**: There is an automatic horizontal rule added when you use synax for H1 and H2.
+**NOTE**: There is an automatic horizontal rule added when you use syntax for H1 and H2.

     # MARKDOWN CHEAT SHEET (Heading 1)
     ## Basic markdowm (Heading 2)